(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-The impact on your credit is long lasting.
-A chapter 7 bankruptcy stays on your credit report for ten years, while a chapter 13 bankruptcy lingers for seven years.
+Obtaining a clean slate has a long-lasting impact on your credit record.
+A chapter 7 type of bankruptcy stays on your credit report for ten years, while a chapter 13 bankruptcy lingers for seven years.
 However, with diligent credit management post-bankruptcy, your score can vastly improve in half of that time.

-It’s important to note that collections, judgments, and garnishments also wreak havoc on your score.
+It's important to note that collection efforts, judgments, and wage garnishment also wreak havoc on your score.
 So if the credit blemishes are piling up, it may be prudent to stop the bleeding by declaring bankruptcy.

 What are My Alternatives to Bankruptcy?

 Declaring bankruptcy is a drastic move.
 Because a bankruptcy filing becomes a public record, it can affect your future in various ways besides just impacting your credit.